2nd California Infantry Regiment: Flag

-The flag was given to the regiment by D. Norcross in San Francisco; it was an American flag with the inscription "Defend the Flag."
+The flag was given to the regiment by D. Norcross in San Francisco.
+It was an American flag with 37 white star surrounding a golden one in center representing the California, on the top stripe was the inscription "Defend the Flag.".
 On May 10, 1866 Colonel Thomas F. Wright gave the flag to Society of California Volunteers.
+The flag later fell into the hands of John Calder Innes of Company I. In 1963, John's grand-daughter and daughter-law presented the flag to a local Grand Army of the Republic chapter in San Francisco.